 One of the main uses for EBUS TBNA is in the staging of cancer.
 The stage of a cancer is a measure of how much the cancer has grown and spread.
 Depending on the type of cancer, there may be several different tests used to 'stage' the cancer.
 By accurately determining the stage, doctors can decide which treatment may be best and give a better idea of what might happen next.
 One of the ways doctors assess the stage of a cancer is to see if it has spread to structures called lymph nodes.

 Lymph nodes are part of the lymphatic system.
 This is a network of channels and vessels that carry a fluid called lymph.
 Lymph nodes act like a filter for lymph.
 They contain white blood cells which can recognise germs (bacteria and pathogens) which have entered the lymph via the bloodstream.
-When foreign material is detected other dedicated immune cells are recruited to the node to deal with the infection.
+When foreign material is detected, other dedicated immune cells are recruited to the node to deal with the infection.
 This is why lymph nodes may become swollen when you have an infection.
 Lymph nodes can also become swollen in some forms of cancer.
 Cancer cells can break off from the main tumour and enter the lymph.
 These cells may then collect in the lymph nodes.
 By checking the lymph nodes for signs of cancerous cells, doctors can see if cancer has spread within the body.
+See separate leaflet called Staging and Grading Cancer for more details.

 How does endobronchial ultrasound-guided transbronchial needle aspiration work?